B-T-D/datespot-suggester/README.md

 - [Roadmap for further work](#roadmap-for-further-work)

 ## Background and inspiration
-I often feel overwhelmed by choices in choosing restaurants to go to in densely populated or unfamiliar areas.
-Usually I make a choice by reading text about potential restaurants online, usually from Google Maps and Yelp.
-So I've often imagined automating this process: What if I could programatically read and analyze thousands of reviews and profiles for dozens of potential restaurants?
+When trying to pick a restaurant, I often feel overwhelmed by choices--especially in densely populated or unfamiliar areas.
+I typically select a place by reading about potential restaurants online, usually from Google Maps and Yelp.
+I've often imagined automating this process: What if I could programatically read thousands of reviews and profiles for dozens of nearby restaurants, and choose one based on my personal tastes and preferences?

-Talking with friends about this choice-overload issue, I realized it may be especially problematic in a dating context.
-In choosing a location for a first date, the people choosing a restaurant want to make a good first impression on each other, and want a certain type of environment in the establishment, but don't know each other's preferences well.
+Talking with friends about this choice-overload issue, I realized it could be especially problematic in a dating context.
+When picking a place for a first date, the people going on the date want to make a good first impression on each other, and want a certain type of environment in the establishment, but don't know each other's preferences well, and may want an establishment in an unfamiliar location.
 This led to the idea of a dating app that would use natural-language processing to learn about its users and the potential date locations in their area, and use that data to suggest date locations to the app's users.

 ## Implementation overview
 The dating app I imagined would perform three basic tasks: